About the Identity Verification Process for a Manual-Scan CGM

 Stripe will confirm your identity by conducting the following checks:

-- Stripe will capture an image of the front of your government-issued photo ID and review it to ensure that the document is authentic.
+- Stripe will capture an image of the front/back of your government-issued photo ID and review it to ensure that the document is authentic.
 Their identity verification technology looks for patterns to help determine if an ID document is real or fake.
 This process is like a bank teller checking your ID document to confirm that it’s real.

 - Stripe will capture photos of your face and review them to confirm that the photo ID belongs to you.
 They’ve built identity verification technology that looks for distinctive characteristics of your face - things like the shape of your nose and eyes - and then checks if these characteristics match the photo on your ID document.
 This process is similar to a bank teller confirming that the photo on your ID document is you, it’s just higher-tech.